Dodgers vs. Reds MLB Betting Odds, Trends & Prediction

 The L.A.
-Dodgers remain in Cincinnati to face the Reds at 7:15 PM ET on Saturday night on FOX.
-It’s Game 2 of a three-game set.
+Dodgers remain in Cincinnati to face the Reds at 12:10 PM ET on Sunday afternoon in Game 3 of a three-game set.
 Keep reading for our Dodgers vs. Reds betting prediction.

 Dodgers vs. Reds Game Matchup and Betting Odds